handsontable/handsontable/docs/content/guides/columns/column-filter.md

 You can also filter data programmatically with Handsontable's API.
 This way, you can filter data from outside of the grid and implement your own interface.

-When creating a filter, you can:
+To create a filter, you can:

 - Select specific values that you want to display.
-- Create a condition by using operators available for a given column's data type.
+- Create a condition, using operators available for a given column's data type.

 ## Filtering demo